vlang/v/doc/docs.md

 }
 ```

 `if` statements are pretty straightforward and similar to most other languages.
-Unlike other C-like languages,
-there are no parentheses surrounding the condition and the braces are always required.
+Unlike C or other C-like languages, there are no parentheses surrounding the condition and the braces are always required.

 `if` can be used as an expression: